qcri-social/AIDR/AIDR-Operator's-Manual.md

 If you don't include “#”, you also match hashtags ("bridge" matches "#bridge") If you do include “#”, you only match hashtags ("#bridge" does not match "bridge")

+Language: filters results only by the specified languages.
+You can chose more than one language.
+Although not mandatory, specifying a language or languages is recommended if you intend to use the automatic tagger.

+Automatically stop after: Collection duration specifies the length in days after which the collection will be automatically stopped.

 There are also some optional fields.
 They are:

-Language:
-filters results only by the specified languages.
-You can chose more than one language.
-Although not mandatory, specifying a language or languages is recommended if you intend to use the automatic tagger.
-Geographical regions:
-comma-separated pairs of latitude or longitude.
+Geographical regions: comma-separated pairs of latitude or longitude.
 If you specify a geographical region, all messages from within the region will be collected.
 This is independent of whether or not they contain the keywords.

 Follow specific users: comma-separated list of twitter user IDs to be followed.

-A geographical boundary, or both A filter based on keywords and geographical coordinates includes tweets that either match the keywords or fall within the geographical bounding box.
-For the geographical boundary, one or several regions can be specified.
-Each one should be indicated by a rectangle in coordinate space.
-The following website can help you determine these coordinates: http://boundingbox.klokantech.com/
+A geographical boundary, or both a filter based on keywords and geographical coordinates, includes tweets that either match the keywords or fall within the geographical bounding box.
+When setting a geographical boundary, one or more regions can be specified.
+Each region is determined establishing a rectangle over the determined space on the map.
+To do this, click the link (http://boundingbox.klokantech.com/) below the geographical regions drop-down.
+On the BoundingBox page, Click on the area of the map you want to cover and expand the box that appears.
+After you have the box drawn over the region you wish to collect tweets from, click the drop-down on the bottom left-hand corner of the page under “Copy & Paste” [Figure 5].
+This will convert the coordinates to a CSV format.
+Once in a CSV format, paste the link into the geographical regions section of the form.

 # 2.2.
 Starting and stopping a collection

 Once you create a collection, you need to start it.
-Do this by click on the "Start" button next to the collection.
+Do this by click on the "Start" button next to the collection [Figure 6].
 You can monitor the progress of a collection by clicking on its name on the "My Collections" page and looking at the number of downloaded items and the latest downloaded item.

 You can click on the "Refresh" button on the upper-right corner of that page to view up-to-date information.
 To stop a collection, click on the "Stop" button next to it.
-Note that currently only one collection per user is allowed.
+Note that you can currently only run one collection at a time.
 If you start a new collection, you need to stop the currently-running ones.

 # 3. Automatically tagging data